Research Pillars

 Understand

-Transparency is the foundation for meaningful human oversight.
-We reverse-engineer the internal computations of AI models — their circuits, features, and representations — to make visible how they arrive at decisions.
-Beyond interpretability, we focus on explainability: tracing why a system made a specific decision and communicating that reasoning so humans can verify it.
-Through causal analysis we test counterfactual scenarios and develop targeted interventions.
+Transparency is the foundation for meaningful human oversight and responsible co-evolution.
+We reverse-engineer the internal computations of AI models — their circuits, features, and representations — to make visible how they process information and arrive at decisions.
+Building on this, we focus on explainability: tracing why a system made a specific decision and communicating that reasoning in a way humans can verify.
+Beyond individual model behavior, we study interaction dynamics: how humans and AI systems develop shared reasoning patterns, how human decision-making adapts in the presence of AI, and where misalignment between human intent and system behavior emerges.

 Control

-Anticipating risks is essential for sustained human control over AI systems.
-We research how to ensure AI systems pursue their intended goals and remain compatible with human values.
-This includes developing robust methods for maintaining reliable behavior under distribution shift, adversarial conditions, and novel situations — so that safety guarantees hold in real-world deployment.
+Anticipating risks is essential for sustained human agency over AI-integrated systems.
+We research how to ensure AI systems pursue their intended goals and remain compatible with human values throughout their operation.
+This includes developing robust methods for maintaining reliable and predictable behavior under distribution shift, adversarial conditions, and novel situations — so that safety guarantees hold not only in controlled settings but also when systems encounter the complexity of real-world deployment.
+Beyond technical robustness, we develop governance mechanisms for joint human–AI decision-making and frameworks for accountability in hybrid teams.